This chapter should be read in conjunction with Permanence Planning Guidance.

 - Where considering an element of remuneration in financial support payments to ex-foster carers.

-Where the Special Guardians were previously the child's foster carers, the local authority can maintain the fostering allowance for a transitional period of two years but with discretion to extend if necessary.
+Where the Special Guardians were previously the child's foster carers, the local authority can maintain the fostering allowance for a transitional period of 2 years but with discretion to extend if necessary.

 The only circumstance when the local authority MUST disregard means is when providing financial support in respect of legal costs, including fees payable to a court in respect of a child who is Looked After where the local authority support the making of the Special Guardianship Order or an application is made to vary or discharge a Special Guardianship Order in respect of that child.